LiskArchive/lips/proposals/lip-introduce_sidechain_recovery_mechanism.md

 ## Motivation

 In the Lisk ecosystem, the ability of a sidechain to interoperate with other chains can be revoked, i.e., terminated, permanently.
-Specifically, this occurs when the sidechain has been inactive for too long, i.e., not posting a transaction with a [cross-chain update (CCU)][CCU] command for more than 30 days, or if it posted one with a malicious CCU command on the mainchain.
+Specifically, this occurs when the sidechain has been inactive for too long, i.e., not posting a transaction with a [cross-chain update (CCU)][research:ccu] command for more than 30 days, or if it posted one with a malicious CCU command on the mainchain.
 Once a sidechain is terminated in the ecosystem, the users of said chain cannot have any cross-chain interaction with it.
 This means they will no longer be able to send or receive any (fungible or non-fungible) token, message or custom information from or to the sidechain.
 Therefore, it is useful to provide a trustless on-chain mechanism to recover tokens, messages and information from terminated sidechains.
 This mechanism will noticeably improve the user experience of the Lisk ecosystem without affecting the security guarantees of the general interoperability solution.

 ## Rationale

 This LIP introduces new commands to the Lisk ecosystem to provide a recovery mechanism for sidechain users in the scenario stated in the previous section.
-These commands are part of the Lisk [Interoperability module][interop], thus they make use of the information provided in the interoperability store of the terminated sidechain.
+These commands are part of the Lisk [Interoperability module][research:base-interoperability], thus they make use of the information provided in the interoperability store of the terminated sidechain.
 The main use cases provided by this recovery mechanism are:

 * On the Lisk mainchain:
-  * The users can recover a [pending cross-chain message (CCM)][CCM] from the sidechain account outbox by submitting a transaction with a **message recovery command** on the Lisk mainchain.
+  * The users can recover a [pending cross-chain message (CCM)][research:ccm] from the sidechain account outbox by submitting a transaction with a **message recovery command** on the Lisk mainchain.
   * The users can recover the balance of LSK they had on a terminated sidechain by submitting a transaction with a **state recovery command**.

 * On sidechains: